roman-milk/roman-milk.github.io/phillips-family-curse.md

- ****** The Phillips Family Curse Ch.
-01 ****** byTheTalkMan© "Hi!"
+===

+"Hi!"
 Two voices said in unison, causing me to instinctually jump backwards in shock.
 An area that was once empty was now occupied.
 Sitting on the edge of the pool were the twins, Bethany and Chastity, clad in bikinis, legs dangling in the pool.

  "Uh, hi."
 I replied, glancing behind me, noting the mom and her two kids getting ready to leave.
 I was about to be alone with the creepy twins.